 The Economy

+For everything else (defence, foreign affairs, immigration, broadcasting), decisions are made by the UK Government at Westminster.
 The Scottish Parliament cannot currently control foreign or domestic trade but can pass laws in most of the devolved areas above.

-FAQs on Scotland's distinct national status
+FAQs on Scotland's Distinct National Status

 Here are a few frequently asked questions about Scotland's status as a country.